fjordskii/southwestify/README.md

 # Welcome to Southwestify/Pyschedule!

-Provides an ability for users to schedule their Southwest flight check-ins.
+This application provides an ability for users to schedule their Southwest flight check-ins months in advance (so they don't forget and get a crappy seat!).

 Long story short, there's a thin client that ultimately
   - POSTs to `/schedule-flight-form`